+Faculty:
-Faculty: Barry Putman (FL); Mary Bath-Balogh,

-- Robert Johnson (FS); Dr. Dale Blum, Joseph Cates-Carney,

-Scott Sweet (PY)
+Barry Putman (FL); Robert Johnson, Elysia Mbuja (FS); Dr. Dale Blum, Joseph Cates-Carney, Scott Sweet (PY)

-Degrees: Associate of Arts (AA-DTA)
+Degrees:

-Associate of Science (AS)

-Associate in Biology (DTA/MRP)
+Associate of Arts (AA-DTA) Associate of Science (AS) Associate in Biology (DTA/MRP)

 Pierce College's Biology and Natural Sciences Department offers courses for students planning to transfer to four-year institutions or to complete associate degree requirements in other programs, and for those who have a personal interest in these areas for elective credit.
 Biology major transfer students should complete the AS-Track 1 or Associate in Biology (DTA/MRP) requirements.
 Students should also check with the transfer institution regarding specific requirements and transferable credits.
-See Dearee Outcomes on page 29.

-ASSOCIATE IN BIOLOGY DTA
+ASSOCIATE IN BIOLOGY DTA/MRP

-- Minimum of 90 quarter hours of transferable credit - College cumulative GPA of at least 2.0 - ENGL& 101 English Composition I required - COLLG 110 College Success required during the first or second quarter of attendance - Minimum of 25 of the last 45 credits must be earned at Pierce College - 1.5 grade (C-) or better for all requirements, unless prerequisites state otherwise - "Pass" (P) grades, independent study and cooperative work experience/work-based learning credits may be used for general elective credits only - Once a course has been successfully completed, credits obtained may be used in one category only
+- · Minimum of 90 quarter hours of transferable credit - College cumulative GPA of at least 2.0 - ENGL& 101 English Composition I required - COLLG 110 College Success required during the first or second quarter of attendance - Minimum of 25 of the last 45 credits must be earned at Pierce College - 1.5 grade (C-) or better for all requirements, unless prerequisites state otherwise

-COMMUNICAT IUN SKILLS (IU CREDIIS)

-ENGL& 101 English Composition I 5

-Select one:
+- "Pass" (P) grades, independent study and cooperative work experience/work-based learning credits may be used for general elective credits only - Once a course has been successfully completed, credits obtained may be used in one category only

-ENGL& 102 Composition II: Argumentation and Research 5

-ENGL 107 Composition III: Writing about Literature 5
+ENGL& 101 English Composition I 5 Select one: ENGL& 102 Composition II: Argumentation and Research 5 ENGL 107 Composition III: Writing about Literature 5